-December is one, if not the, most alcoholic month of the year.
-For many, this is an incentive to attend Dry January and abstain from alcohol for a month.
-We have already explained to you what Dry January is and the benefits that come with it.
+December is one of, if not the, most alcoholic month of the year.
+For many, this is an incentive to take part in Dry January and avoid alcohol for a month.
+We have already explained to you what Dry January is and what advantages come with it.

-Today we will show you 4 non-alcoholic drinks with Laori Juniper No 1, which will easily get you through Dry January.
-The non-alcoholic cocktails are in no way inferior to their alcoholic counterparts and who knows: perhaps Dry January will be followed by Zero ABV February!?
+Today we'll show you 4 non-alcoholic drinks with Laori Juniper No 1 that will easily get you through Dry January.
+The non-alcoholic cocktails are in no way inferior to their alcoholic counterparts and who knows: maybe Dry January will be followed by Zero ABV February!?

 The non-alcoholic Gin & Juice is the perfect drink for all occasions!
-It is super easy to prepare and tastes incredibly good.
-It has the perfect balance of full-bodied sweetness and lemony acidity.
-The ethereal, crisp spiciness of the Laori Juniper No 1 enriches and deepens the ravishing sweetness of the juice, in our case grape or pomegranate juice, but also balances it.
-This is how a supposedly simple drink becomes a real taste explosion.
+It's super easy to prepare and tastes incredibly good.
+It has the perfect balance of full-bodied sweetness and citrusy acidity.
+The ethereal, crisp spice of the Laori Juniper No 1 enriches and deepens the entrancing sweetness of the juice, in our case grape or pomegranate juice, but also balances it out.
+This is how a seemingly simple drink turns into a real taste explosion.
 You can find the recipe here.

-The Gin & Tonic is probably the best known and most popular gin long drink ever.
-With Laori Juniper No 1 you can enjoy the classic without alcohol and without a hangover!
-It is perfect for Dry January because it not only tastes great, but is also super easy to mix!
-Maybe that's one of the reasons why it's the Queen's favorite drink!?
-Here you will find the recipe to mix it yourself.
+The Gin & Tonic is probably the best-known and most popular gin long drink ever.
+With Laori Juniper No 1 you can enjoy the classic alcohol-free and without a hangover!
+It is perfect for Dry January because it not only tastes very good, but is also super easy to mix!
+Maybe that's also a reason why it's the Queen's favorite drink!?
+Here you can find the recipe to mix yourself.

 Gin & Tonic goes pink!
-The non-alcoholic Gin & Cherry Blossom Tonic impresses with its delicate floral note and berry taste.
-With the Cherry Blossom Tonic, the classic drink is pimped up and gets its wonderful pink color.
-Quickly mixed, it is perfect for Dry January!
-So if you want to pimp up your non-alcoholic gin & tonic, you can find the recipe here!
+The alcohol-free Gin & Cherry Blossom Tonic impresses with its delicate floral note and berry taste.
+With the Cherry Blossom Tonic, the classic drink is pimped up and given its wonderful pink color.
+Mixed quickly, it is perfect for Dry January!
+So if you want to pimp up your non-alcoholic Gin & Tonic a little, you can find the recipe here!

 4. non-alcoholic Tom Collins – Laori Collins

-The non-alcoholic Tom Collins impresses with a perfect interplay of acidity, sweetness and effervescence!
-It's a twist on the classic sour but easier to mix.
+The alcohol-free Tom Collins impresses with a perfect interplay of acidity, sweetness and liveliness!
+It's a twist on the classic sour, but is easier to mix.
 This will help you get through Dry January!
-The Tom Collins recipe is this way!
+Tom Collins' recipe can be found here!